boardend/SpringBoot-and-EclipseScout/README.md

 * REST API (readonly, no authentication so far)
 * Add authentication for REST services
 * Add tests and Travis CI

-## Roadmap
 * Dockerize application with multi-container setup: Data, DB, Application
 * Use PostgreSQL for realistic setup

+## Roadmap
-* Create Maven artefact based on this application
+* Create Maven archetype based on this application
 * Add user signup functionaliy (+ password reset by email)

 View [README](org.eclipse.scout.springboot/README.md) for more information